-Following is a brief look at the festival performances:
+Following is a brief look at the performances in the Festival:

-† Flip FabriQue presents "Attrape-Moi" for its U.S. premiere, described as "a wild party of a show in which six friends are reuinted in a rainstorm and engage in some memorable acrobatics."
+± Flip FabriQue presents "Attrape-Moi" for its U.S. premiere, described as "a wild party of a show in which six friends are reuinted in a rainstorm and engage in some memorable acrobatics."

-† Ricochet in "Smoke and Mirrors," a company of two that combines acrobatics, contemporary dance, contortion and "some serious heart-string tugging to examine the current state of America in the pursuit of happiness."
+± Ricochet in "Smoke and Mirrors," a company of two that combines acrobatics, contemporary dance, contortion and "some serious heart-string tugging to examine the current state of America in the pursuit of happiness."
 (Contains partial nudity, and not recommended for those under age 17.)

-† The Acrobatic Conundrum of Seattle in "The Way Out," a 90-minute work that blends the inventive use of multimedia and circus apparatus to suggest the situation of eight strangers who find themselves in a room with no exit.
+$\pm$ The Acrobatic Conundrum of Seattle in "The Way Out," a 90-minute work that blends the inventive use of multimedia and circus apparatus to suggest the situation of eight strangers who find themselves in a room with no exit.

-† El Circo Cheapo, Chicago's long-running circus cabaret and showcase of solo acts, which features topnotch acrobats, jugglers, puppeteers, aerialists, clowns and comedians. † Krin Haglund, in her one-woman theatrical circus show described as "a mad cocktail of aerial feats, Cyr wheel and clowning."
+± El Circo Cheapo, Chicago's long-running circus cabaret and showcase of solo acts (self-described as "the poor man's Cirque du Soleil"), which features topnotch acrobats.jugglers, puppeteers, aerialists, clowns, comedians and more.

+± Krin Haglund, in her one woman theatrical circus show described as "a mad cocktail of aerial feats, Cyr wheel and clowning."

-† Andreane Leclerc in "Cherepaka" ("The Death of a Turtle"), a 50-minute solo contortion show in the form of "a scenographic composition that explores the duality of eternity and death, and the human desire to survive."
+± Andreane Leclerc in "Cherepaka" ("The Death of a Turtle"), a 50-minute solo contortion show in the form of "a scenographic composition that explores the duality of eternity and death, and the human desire to survive."

-† Illona Jantii's "Muualla-Elsewhere" from Finland, a "stunning short show that features interactive video with aerial work in a tale about bugs and beasts and overcoming fears."
+± Illona Jantii's "Muualla-Elsewhere" from Finland, a "stunning short show that features interactive video with aerial work in a tale about bugs and beasts and overcoming fears."

-† Dean Evans' "Honeybuns" (for audiences 18 and older), and Brian P. Dailey's "Running in Corduroy."
+± Dean Evans' "Honeybuns" (for audiences 18 and older), and Brian P. Dailey's "Running in Corduroy."

 For a complete schedule and tickets (starting at \$20 for a single event and \$135 for packages), call (773) 935-6875 or visit chicagocircusfest.com.

-Email: hweiss@suntimes.com
+The site also contains some intriguing video.

-Twitter: @HedyWeissCritic
+Email: hweiss@suntimes.com Twitter: @HedyWeissCritic